seansfkelley/nas-download-manager/FAQ.md

 Your credentials are only ever transmitted to the host you specify in the settings.
 This means that if you use HTTP rather than HTTPS, they will be transmitted unencrypted, which is not recommended.

 Synology Download Manager collects and stores only information you provide, and only enough to perform its job.
 [Read more.](./PRIVACY.md)

+## Why didn't my zip file/archive unzip/extract automatically?

+DSM's "Auto Extract service" feature must be enabled by an admistrator account _and_ the account you use for Synology Download Manager (which does not have to be the same administrator account) has to enable Auto Extract for downloaded files.
+See the [official Synology documentation](https://www.synology.com/en-global/knowledgebase/DSM/help/DownloadStation/auto_unzip) for more details.